WNEZ: History

 After WTHT left the air, a number of applicants sought to use the 1230 frequency in Hartford, East Hartford, or Manchester.
 Brothers Broadcasting Company proposed a station in Hartford; Regional Broadcasting Company specified East Hartford; and John Deme–owned Manchester Broadcasting Company proposed a station in Manchester.
 The FCC issued a decision favoring Deme in July 1957.

 WINF began broadcasting on May 18, 1958, from studios in the Manchester Shopping Parkade.

 In the 1980s, the studios were moved to Wethersfield Avenue in Hartford.
 In 1994, the studios were moved to the fourth floor of a building on Cedar Street in Hartford, and the station—then WLAT—operated with a Spanish-language format under new ownership.
 In 1999, Alfredo Alonso's Mega Broadcasting purchased the station for $575,000 from Jeffrey Dressler.
 WLAT moved again in 2000, this time to 330 Main Street where it joined station WNEZ (910 AM); the two stations swapped call signs in 2001.
 In 2002, Freedom Communications purchased both stations.
 Ownership changed again in 2007 to Gois, and the studios moved to East Hartford.

+Gois sold WNEZ to Island Mango Radio, controlled by Mable Duncan, for $110,000 in 2026.
+By this point, the station had shifted to a Caribbean music format, also called "Island Mango Radio".